microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/robots-libraries/read-and-write.md

 Views run an aggregation query on the data lake entries and can take parameters.
 The returned format is the same as the read.

 {% highlight js %}
-  //Include the helper objects which allows you to read and write to microshare datalake var lib = require('./libs/helpers');
+  //Include the helper objects which allows you to read and write to Microshare® datalake var lib = require('./libs/helpers');

   // Always need a main function, but can have other functions to keep your code modular.